pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 ### Push notifications

-Getting a pop-up notification on an arbitrary device when an alarm notification is raised in Signal K is a non-trivial problem, mainly because the push notification protocols were developed on the misplaced assumption that the demand for these features would only arise on Internet exposed devices with SSL security features and, by implication, the certification mechanisms that are generally only easily available in the Internet domain and not on isolated LANs.
+Getting a pop-up notification on an arbitrary device when an alarm notification is raised in Signal K is a non-trivial problem.

-To get things working you must.
+Push notification protocols require SSL and in the real world the use of SSL relies on devices having 'real' IP addresses and access to a fully-connected DNS service and Internet-based certification services.
+Devices on a private LAN with perhaps intermittent Internet access cannot easily use SSL, but here is one way which works.

+The plugin persists push notification user/device subscriptions using a Signal K resources provider.
+By default it uses Signal K's built-in 'resources-provider' plugin.
 1. Configure Signal K to operate using SSL.
 Run 'signalk-server-setup' and enter 'y' in response to the 'Do you want to enable SSL?' prompt.